JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Introduction

-To fill this gap, we present \emph{JunoBench}, the first benchmark of crashes in real-world Python ML notebooks.
-Based on our previous empirical study~\cite{wang2025machinelearningnotebookscrash}, JunoBench supports the evaluation of debugging tools for notebook-based ML development by providing:
+Designing a benchmark for ML notebook crashes requires real-world Jupyter notebooks (i.e., \texttt{.ipynb} artifacts), reproducible execution environments, and validated fixes to support reliable tool evaluation.
+To meet this need, we present \emph{JunoBench}, an executable benchmark of crashes in real-world Python ML notebooks.
+JunoBench supports research on evaluation and development of debugging tools for notebook-based ML development by providing: